ashishsumanth1/Data-Analysis-/README.md

 High Performing Wards: Top 25% in Level 4 qualifications and professional occupations.
 Low Performing Wards: Bottom 10% in Level 4 qualifications and professional occupations.
-Visual Representation: Refer to the violin plot in "Figure VI".

 Key Findings:

-Higher Employment Rates: High performing wards show an average employment rate of 0.62%, compared to 0.53% in low performing wards.
+Higher Employment Rates: High-performing wards show an average employment rate of 0.62%, compared to 0.53% in low-performing wards.
 This 9% difference is statistically significant.
 Economic Implications:

 Higher employment rates indicate a robust economy, fueled by educated individuals in professional roles, which boosts local productivity and living standards.
 This is supported by Moretti (2004), highlighting the economic benefits of regions with more college-educated residents.